Virtual vector bundles and graded Thom spectra: Orientations and the graded Thom isomorphism

+We now set up a more general framework that allows us to establish a Thom isomorphism theorem for $\cW$-spaces that are not necessarily cofibrant and augmented over $W$.

-A map of $W$-oriented $\cW$-spaces is defined in the obvious way as a pair of compatible maps relating the orientations.
-We say that $X$ is \emph{$W$-orientable} if it has a $W$-orientation.
+\begin{definition} Given a grouplike and positive fibrant commutative $\cW$-space monoid $W$, a \emph{$W$-orientation} of a $\cW$-space $X$ is a diagram of the form where $X'$ is a $\cW$-space and the first map is a $\cW$-equivalence as indicated.
+We say that a $\cW$-space is \emph{oriented} (resp.\ \emph{orientable}) if it is (resp.\ can be) equipped with a $W$-orientation.
+A map of $W$-oriented $\cW$-spaces is defined in the obvious way as a pair of compatible maps relating the orientations. \end{definition}

 This notion is designed so as to be homotopy invariant: The positive fibrancy condition on $W$ ensures that if $X$ is $W$-orientable, then there exists a $W$-orientation in which $X'\to X$ is a positive acyclic fibration.
-Since positive acyclic fibrations are preserved under pullback, this in turn implies that if $Y\to X$ is a map of $\cW$-spaces and $X$ is $W$-orientable, then also $Y$ is $W$-orientable.
-Furthermore, if $X$ is $W$-orientable and $Y\to X$ is a $\cW$-equivalence, then clearly $Y$ is also $W$-orientable.
+Since positive acyclic fibrations are preserved under pullback, this in turn implies that if $Y\to X$ is a map of \mbox{$\cW$-spaces} and $X$ is $W$-orientable, then also $Y$ is $W$-orientable.
+Furthermore, if $X$ is $W$-orientable and $X\to Y$ is a $\cW$-equivalence, then clearly $Y$ is also $W$-orientable.